 For example, one school in New Jersey claimed in its catalog that its placement services division helps find jobs for more than 90 percent of students within one month of graduation, yet the school was unable to provide data to support this.
 Another school in Mississippi used the VA’s official seal on its website, potentially making it appear as though the school was part of the federal agency.

-That time 1,300 disabled vets got billed for thousands of dollars ... because VA didn’t check its email
+1,300 disabled vets are getting billed for thousands of dollars ... because VA didn't check their email

 The large majority of schools with infractions, 83 percent, were for-profit institutions, though the VA and Wescott noted that these types of institutions were disproportionately represented in the sample size.
 (Investigators explain in the report that they weighted the sample to ensure any differences in the proportions did not bias the results.)